JadiusCaesar67/Adopt-A-Tree/README.md

     - Open a new terminal.
     - Navigate to the server directory.
     - Type `npm start`.
-    - Open a new terminal.
+    - Open another new terminal.
     - Navigate to the client directory.
     - Type `npm start`.
+    - Wait until the client automatically redirects you to your current web browser.

 ## Design